Verse-by-Verse Study

 “United in Love” NIV

 The Greek word sumbibazó we think is better translated as knit together in love, as in NKJV, KJV, ESV, Berean Study, NAS, and NET Bibles.
 The New Living Translation says, “knit together by strong ties of love.”
-To be “knit together,” is like knitting a tear in a large cloth, to united again.
+To be “knit together,” is like knitting a tear in a large cloth, to be united again.

 Paul is fearful that the congregation had unresolved conflicts.
 With earnest prayer for them, he wants love to knit together any breaks in the congregation.
 Any separation that has occurred.
 The idea is that love will find a way when disagreements cannot be resolved.
 Where there is division in the church, the congregation by love looks to be restored.